-After the will is executed, a wills notice may be filed with Vital Statistics, setting out the full name, date and place of birth of the will-maker, and the date of execution and location of the will.
-Since a wills notice search must be conducted before a grant is applied for, this filing, though not mandatory, is recommended as a useful protection for the client and also for the lawyer if the lawyer is storing the will for the client.
+After the will is executed, a wills notice may be filed with Vital Statistics for a nominal fee.
+This notice sets out the full name, date and place of birth of the will-maker, and the date of execution and location of the will.
+Since a wills notice search must be conducted before a grant of probate is applied for, this filing, though not mandatory, is recommended as a useful protection for the client and also for the lawyer if the lawyer is storing the will for the client.